 The Chester Police Department has proudly taught the Law Enforcement Against Drugs (L.E.A.D.–formerly D.A.R.E.) program in our schools for over thirty years.
-The program is currently being taught by Sgt.
-Ronald Totams and Ptl.
-Matthew Bohn who serve as excellent School Resource Officers to students and staff alike.
-Det.
-Douglas Shea and Cpl.
-Ryan Steckel are also L.E.A.D. trained to assist if needed in the schools.
+The program is currently taught by two of our dedicated School Resource Officers (SROs), as well as members of the Detective Bureau.

 Giving caregivers and families peace of mind

 The Project Lifesaver program has been implemented by the Morris County Sheriff’s Office in an effort to provide enhanced support and assistance to Morris County residents who are primary caregivers for an individual suffering from Alzheimer’s disease or a related dementia disorder as well as families of children afflicted with Down syndrome, autism, traumatic brain injuries or cognitive impairments.